The Language of Intelligence: Communication Barriers on Home Soil

 She knows far more about politics and music than I do and asks me about such things often: not to have a comrade in the analysis of Fiona Apple’s comeback to music with Pitchfork’s album of the year, but because my lack of personal knowledge on any such information meant it was her chance to educate me about it.

 She thinks her friends are immature because they haven’t left their hometown; when I was her age, I thought so too.
 She rails me for not taking off my bikini at the nude beach and she analyses my enjoyment of my monogamous relationship.
 I bite my tongue from telling her I used to be, in fact, exactly like her.

 Charles, our 67-year-old European host and boss, chimes in: “I think Australians just lack that certain depth, that certain deep sorrow about the state of the world that requires them to think spiritually about these things.
 Don’t you think, Lucy?”

 Lucy is born and bred Sydneysider, but has one parent from France, so I suppose that includes her in the “European” category.

 “Maybe they’re just not willing to dig deep,” Charles concludes, looking at me.

 He thinks vinyl flooring in homes is the reason for girls starting their periods earlier.
-There’s literature supporting that, but more literature supporting overconsumption as dairy as the culprit – but his opinions are not spoken as offerings for controversy, or even conversation about the evidence and anecdotes behind such statements.
+There’s literature supporting that, but more literature supporting overconsumption of dairy as the culprit – but his opinions are not spoken as offerings for controversy, or even conversation about the evidence and anecdotes behind such statements.
 Instead, they’re a sincere statement in an attempt to save you from your own ignorance.